Danger Mouse (2015 TV series): Home media

+Other media and merchandise

 Video games

 In July 2017, it was announced that an official Danger Mouse mobile game was in development by 9th Impact and the game Danger Mouse: The Danger Games was released on iOS App Store and Google Play Store in August 2017.
 The game is a multiplayer racing battle with card trading.

 It was nominated for Best Mobile Game at the 2017 Best of Gamescom awards, but lost to Metroid: Samus Returns.
 It was also nominated for "Best Racing Game" at The Independent Game Developers' Association Awards 2018, but lost to F1 2017.

-The game was also released for the Nintendo Switch on September 13, 2018.
+The game was released for the Nintendo Switch on September 13, 2018.